 Often a function needs to be called each time when traci.simulationStep() is called, to let this happen automatically (always after each call to simulationStep()) it is possible to add a StepListener object 'listener' (more precisely an instance of a subclass of traci.StepListener) i.e.

-class ExampleListener(traci.StepListener): def step(self, t=0): # do something at every simulaton step print("ExampleListener called at time %s ms." % t) # indicate that the step listener should stay active in the next step return True listener = ExampleListener() traci.addStepListener(listener)
+class ExampleListener(traci.StepListener): def step(self, t): # do something after every call to simulationStep print("ExampleListener called with parameter %s." % t) # indicate that the step listener should stay active in the next step return True listener = ExampleListener() traci.addStepListener(listener)

 A TraCI StepListener cannot be used in the case that one traci client controls several SUMO-instances.